The impact of galaxy selection on the splashback boundaries of galaxy clusters: Results

+We vary the stellar mass cut with lower limits $M_* = 10^{7}$ M$_\odot$, $10^{8}$ M$_\odot$, $10^{9}$ M$_\odot$, and $10^{10}$ M$_\odot$ without regard to total subhalo mass or magnitude.
+Here, we use the total stellar mass bound to the FoF subgroup to represent the stellar mass.
 Figure \ref{fig:comparemclusterstellar} shows the splashback radius for each of our halo mass ranges.
 The green lines give the median measurement for the dark matter profile of that halo mass range while the coloured points show the median splashback radius for each of the galaxy stellar mass cuts as described above, offset within each cluster mass range for clarity.
 The error bars again denote the $16^{\rm th}$ and $84^{\rm th}$ percentiles of 2048 bootstraps.
 Similarly to the total mass of subhaloes, we see that higher stellar mass galaxies result in a smaller splashback radius for all main halo mass ranges.
 Making a cut of galaxies with $M_* > 10^7$ M$_\odot$ allows for the reconstruction of splashback radii consistent with the measured $R_{\rm sp, DM}$ in all cases except our smallest cluster mass bin.

 The cut in stellar mass of $M_* > 10^{10}$ M$_\odot$ is the first to reliably produce measured $R_{\rm sp, *} < R_{\rm 200, mean}$ across the mass range, a trend not seen in Figure \ref{fig:comparemcluster} even at high subhalo masses.
 At the highest stellar masses, cluster galaxies typically have a stellar mass ratio $M_* / M_{\rm H, sub} \approx 0.02$ \citep{Armitage2018}, implying that a cut at $M_* = 10^{10}$ M$_\odot$ corresponds to a total subhalo mass of $M_{\rm H, sub} \approx 5 \times 10^{11}$ M$_\odot$.
 This is just outside the range we studied using the total bound masses in Section \ref{sec:results_subhaloes}.
 Calculating the splashback radius using a total mass cut of $M_{\rm H, sub} > 5 \times 10^{11}$ M$_\odot$, we recover $R_{\rm sp, H} = 0.92^{+0.21}_{-0.12} R_{\rm 200, mean}$ for the clusters in the mass range $10^{14.0} \leq M_{\rm 200, mean} / {\rm M}_\odot \leq 10^{14.5}$, consistent with the prediction of $0.88$ from the corresponding stellar mass cut.